bobhy/signalk-pump-meter/README.md

 is the SignalK path that the plugin monitors to determine if the device is on.
 Any non-zero numeric value or non-empty string is interpreted to mean the device is currently ON.
 A zero value or empty string indicates the device is OFF.
 The Pump Meter plugin *listens* for a value on this path: something else in your network should be generating it.

 `SignalK path under which to report pump run data`
 Is the parent path of all the statistics reported by the plugin.
 For example, if you set this to `electrical.batteries.254`, the plugin will report `electrical.batteries.254.runTime`, `electrical.batteries.254.cycleCountruntime` (and others, see below).
-Note that `SignalK value that indicates pump is on` does not have to be under this path, nor does `SignalK path to output pump status`: these 3 paths can be unrelated.
+Note that `SignalK value that indicates pump is on` does not have to be under this path: these paths can be unrelated.

-`SignalK path to output device status`
-reports the string "ON", "OFF" or "OFFLINE" on the SignalK data stream.
-If you do not want this report, leave this field blank.

 `Run data reporting interval (secs)`
 indicates how often the run data statistics and status will be sent over the SignalK data stream.